-Provincetown/Truro, Route 6 Resurfacing and Related Work (#612032)
+Falmouth, Resurfacing and Related Work on Route 28 (#612111)

 This project is in the preliminary design phase.
-This resurfacing project will improve the pavement serviceability, condition and roadway safety.
-The project will also include the construction of a sidewalk on the west side of the roadway from the public safety facility to Shore Road.
-Further bicycle and pedestrian accommodations will be considered as the design progresses.
+This resurfacing project will improve the pavement serviceability, condition and roadway safety on Route 28 from the Bourne town line to Braeside Road.